 Next year, that will also include required internships and a community engaged learning (service learning) course for communication majors.

 "Although 75 percent of our students were already completing an internship before graduation, it's such an important experience that we've made it a requirement.
 In fact, many communication students already complete two or more internships.
 We encourage students to start thinking about them beginning in their freshman year," LaMaster says.

 Other hands-on learning opportunities are available.
-Student interest in podcasting, making videos, and digital media, for example, is what led to the creation of MU Knightwatch last semester.
+Student interest in podcasting, making videos, and digital media, for example, is what led to the creation of The Marian Phoenix last semester.

 The site is by and for Marian students learning to report and share news, information, opinions, ideas, art, music and movie reviews, and humor in a range of digital formats.
-MU Knightwatch aims to educate and entertain.
+The Marian Phoenix aims to educate and entertain.
 Two recent posts include an opinion piece on the life of Senator John McCain and a story about a flat tire.